As we reviewed in Chapter 1, two DEVS

 ) where

-can be an instance of either
+can be an instance of either InputPort class or

-class, while
+OutputPort class, while

 is an instance of a derived

-class such as bValue
+class of Value class such as bValue and

-is a scalable real-time engine
+tmValue.
+SRTEngine is a scalable real-time engine

-which runs a DEVS instance inside. rv
+which runs a DEVS instance inside. rv is a class for a

 random variable.